 Conquer the Jedi Training Academy Obstacle Course

-The first activity we did was the jedi training academy obstacle course, which was a series of activities that the young jedis rotated through.
+The first activity we did at the Star Wars birthday party was the jedi training academy obstacle course, which was a series of activities that the young jedis rotated through.
 I made the sign by cutting the letters and stars out with my Silhouette Cameoand then running them through my Xyron (one of my favorite party DIY tools) to put adhesive on the back.

 Originally we planned for the whole thing to be in our backyard, but because of rain the night before and all morning, we moved much of it to the driveway, small front yard of our house.
 We ended up having parents at almost activity to help kids easily transition from one to another, which was a huge help!